deco-cx/deco/README.md

 > Build visually editable apps based on the **PreTTy** stack: **Pre**act, **T**ailwind and **Ty**peScript.

-**deno-compose in an open-source full-stack web framework** that enables developers to accelerate the creation of websites significantly by leveraging pre-built UI components (Sections) and API integrations (Loaders and Actions) from a global community.
-These building blocks are interoperable: one's output can be another's input, based on their matching TypeScript types.
+**Deno Compose in an open-source full-stack web framework** that enables developers to accelerate the creation of **high-performance websites,** especially in terms of **Core Web Vitals** and **PageSpeed score,** which have been shown to correlate with **better user experience and higher conversion rates.**

+It's based on the concept of **Blocks**, which can represent UI components (**Sections**) and API integrations (**Loaders** and **Actions**). **Blocks can be configured visually in a web admin panel with no code.** They can also be packaged and installed with one click as **Apps.**

+Install some data integrations, a high-performance template, build out some pages and perhaps add a few JSX components yourself with Tailwind (which fit perfectly into the design-token-driven themes).
+There you go: **your new project is ready to deploy as a simple deno program, at a fraction of the time.**

+## Deno Compose combines the best of visual page editing (like Webflow) and the ability for app composition at the admin level (like Wordpress), allowing for new features to be installed and managed in a few minutes, with no code.

 With deno-compose you can: